Skip to content

 A view across the Rivelin Valley to the old Edward VII hospital in the trees, thankfully without an opencast coal mine above it

-In 1937 the CPRE surveyed land around Sheffield and submitted their plan for a Green Belt.
+In 1937 we surveyed land around Sheffield and submitted our plan for a Green Belt.
 In 1938 their proposal was accepted by Sheffield City Council.
 In the north, south, east and west – farms, woods and moorland were ear-marked for the Sheffield Green Belt.

 The 1952 Green Belt Campaign Poster